isi-nlp/slurm-templates/README.md

 ## Slurm Templates

-In this repo you can find the slurm templates for a single job submission, and an array job submission.
-The DMTCP job submission checkpoint script is still in the work.
+In this repo you can find the the following slurm templates
+* Template for a single job submission
+* Template for an array job submission (good for threading/running multiple job at the same time)
+* (In progress) The DMTCP-checking pointing enabled job submission.
+In the case of unexpected outage the job will resubmit till complete.

 ## Contact